2007 Cannes Film Festival

-The 60th Cannes Film Festival ran from 16 to 27 May 2007.
-The President of the Jury was British director Stephen Frears.
-Twenty two films from twelve countries were selected to compete for the Palme d'Or.
-The awards were announced on 26 May.
-4 Months, 3 Weeks and 2 Days, directed by Cristian Mungiu won the Palme d'Or.
+The 60th Cannes Film Festival was held from 16 to 27 May 2007.
+British filmmaker Stephen Frears served as jury president for the main competition.
+Romanian filmmaker Cristian Mungiu won the Palme d'Or for the drama film 4 Months, 3 Weeks and 2 Days.

-The festival opened with My Blueberry Nights, directed by Wong Kar-wai and closed with Days of Darkness (L'Âge des ténèbres) by Denys Arcand.
-Diane Kruger was the mistress of ceremonies.
+The official poster featured Pedro Almodóvar, Juliette Binoche, Jane Campion, Souleymane Cissé, Penélope Cruz, Gérard Depardieu, Samuel L. Jackson, Bruce Willis and Wong Kar-wai, all photographed by Alex Majoli, as a commemoration of the 60th festival edition.

-The official poster of the 60th Cannes festival featured Pedro Almodóvar, Juliette Binoche, Jane Campion, Souleymane Cissé, Penélope Cruz, Gérard Depardieu, Samuel L. Jackson, Bruce Willis and Wong Kar-wai, all photographed by Alex Majoli.
+The festival opened with My Blueberry Nights by Wong Kar-wai, and closed with Days of Darkness by Denys Arcand.
+German actress Diane Kruger was the mistress of ceremonies.